anthonymakela/anthonymakela.github.io/_posts/2023-09-07-tensor-characterization-lemma.md

 layout: post
 title: "Tensor Characterization Lemma"
 categories: [Differential Geometry]
-published: false
 mathjax: true
 excerpt_separator: <!--more-->
 ---

 Some of my classmates found it challenging to grasp the concept that the torsion tensor, defined as $T(X,Y) = \nabla_X Y - \nabla_Y X - [X,Y]$ is a $(1,2)$-tensor field.
 Therefore, the aim of this post is to elucidate this concept.
-I'll try to avoid abstract nonsense as much as possible to make things more concrete.
+I apologize in advance for the notational overload.

 <!--more-->